abislam66/Escape-the-Maze/README.md

 - DFS continues until the exit is found or no path exists

 ## How to Run
-1. Compile all Java files
+1. Compile all Java files in src file
 2. Run the main `Maze` class
 3. Watch the solver explore the maze and find a path to the exit